 Although some attendees felt that this year’s ‘no-show’ was more a reaction to financial scandals elsewhere in the US Government, the symbolism was unsettling.
 Professor Hollingsworth himself admitted to ‘more than a minor concern’ that in the current tight fiscal climate ‘there are questions about whether there will be sufficient [US Government] funding for a full-scale exascale programme.’

-Currently, the most powerful machine in the world is a petascale computer: Titan, a Cray XK7 system installed at Oak Ridge National Laboratory.
-The Top500 rankings are published twice a year, to coincide with the European ISC and the US SC conferences, and in November’s listings Titan achieved 17.59 Petaflops (1015 floating point calculations per second) on the Linpack benchmark.
-The system uses AMD’s Opteron 6274 16C 2.2GHz processors, Cray’s Gemini interconnect, and its 560,640 processors included 261,632 Nvidia K20x accelerator cores.
+Currently, the most powerful machine in the world is a petascale computer: Titan, a Cray XK7 system installed at Oak Ridge National Laboratory in the US.
+The Top500 rankings are published twice a year, to coincide with the European ISC and the US SC conferences, and in November’s listings Titan achieved 17.59 petaflops (1015 floating point calculations per second) on the Linpack benchmark.
+The system uses AMD’s Opteron 6274 16C 2.2GHz processors, Cray’s Gemini interconnect, and its 560,640 processors include 261,632 Nvidia K20x accelerator cores.

 Everyone in the industry is agreed that exascale computing – 1018 floating point calculations per second and therefore about hundred times faster than Titan – cannot be achieved by ‘more of the same’ (i.e. a simple extrapolation of current technology) but will require investment in new and possibly unorthodox technologies both at the hardware and software levels.